pablodecm/phd_thesis/src/101_chapter_1.md

 ![Diagram of a proton-proton collision and the underlying physical processes occurring therein, adapted from [@Hoche:2014rga].
-The dark green ellipses following the tree parallel arrows represent the incoming hadrons.
+The dark green ellipses following the three parallel arrows represent the incoming hadrons.
 The main interaction between partons is shown in red colour, producing a tree-like structure of decays, in turn producing partons that rapidly transition to hadrons (light green ellipses)